 With cross-docking, Red Stag Fulfillment can turn around a whole container of backordered products in a day.
 Our cross-docking process allows us to add shipping labels to backordered products right on the loading dock and then move those boxes directly to the shipping bay without placing them on the shelves.

 National fulfillment locations

 From its warehouses in Knoxville, TN, and Salt Lake City, UT, Red Stag Fulfillment is well-positioned for national fulfillment.
-Our Knoxville hub serves the population centers on the East Coast, and our Salt Lake City hub serves the West Coast.
+Our Knoxville location serves as our East Coast fulfillment center, and our Salt Lake City hub serves the West Coast.
 Both fulfillment hubs can also ship to the interior U.S., allowing us to reach 96% of U.S. addresses in two days or less.

 Providing the best fulfillment services is so crucial to us that, if we make a mistake, we not only fix the problem, but we also pay you $50.
 Our accuracy guarantees include:

 - Failing to move stock from the receiving dock into inventory within two business days

 We can offer those guarantees because we have one of the best accuracy rates in the industry.

 Shrinkage is an inventory management headache that many fulfillment companies view as an unavoidable part of order handling.
 But at Red Stag Fulfillment, we think we should be better than that.
 Our staff is made up of professionals, and we expect them to treat your inventory with the same care as if it were theirs.
 That’s why we promise zero shrinkage for items in our warehouses.
 If any of your stock is lost or damaged, we will pay the wholesale cost to replace it.